2011 Irish general election: Party strategies

-At the beginning of the campaign, bookmakers regarded a Fine Gael–Labour coalition as near-certain, offering odds of 1/14 in favour.
+At the beginning of the campaign, bookmakers regarded a Fine Gael–Labour coalition as near-certain.
 Despite years of media criticism of Enda Kenny's performance and a failed leadership challenge barely six months earlier, he was now overwhelming favourite to be Taoiseach.
-Fine Gael had more to spend on campaigning than any other party: funds of €2.25 million, versus €1 million for Fianna Fáil and €800,000 for the Labour Party.
-The party's platform was centered on a "Five-Point Plan" intended to reassure voters it was prepared for government.
+Fine Gael had more to spend on campaigning than any other party: €2.25 million, versus €1 million for Fianna Fáil and €800,000 for the Labour Party.
+The party's platform was built around a "Five-Point Plan" intended to reassure voters it was prepared for government.
 Party figures spread the message relentlessly, to the point of parody; Leo Varadkar, a frontbencher, said after the election that only once politicians had become sick of saying it could they be sure the public had heard it.

-Labour's campaign focused on the personal popularity of Eamon Gilmore and the prospect of him as the first politician from that party to lead an Irish government.
+Labour's campaign focused on the prospect of Eamon Gilmore as the first politician from that party to lead an Irish government.
 Posters saying "Gilmore for Taoiseach" went up around the country.
 According to the party's national organiser, David Leach, every internal poll and focus group showed Gilmore beating Kenny hands down.
 The party's finance spokesperson, Joan Burton, was seen as an impressive media performer.
-Labour had declined from its polling highs of mid-2010, though, and by the time the campaign began, the party was in danger of being squeezed between Fine Gael and a resurgent Sinn Féin, who had begun making inroads among protest voters on the left.
+Labour had declined from its polling highs of mid-2010, though, and by the time the campaign began, the party was in danger of being squeezed between Fine Gael and a resurgent Sinn Féin, which had begun making inroads among protest voters on the left.